 Warning: Reading this post will make you scratch your head.

 I certainly know from working in schools as an SLP that kids just get head lice, and it’s not a matter of cleanliness or hygiene.
 It can happen to anyone’s kid.
 My kid.
 Your kid.
 So no judging here.
-But if I can prevent my thick-haired daughter from getting lice, 👏Imma 👏gonna 👏do it.
+But if I can prevent my thick-haired daughter from getting lice, ?I’m ?gonna.

-Beyond that, there are over-the-counter products you can get to deter the head lice from taking up residence on your child’s head.
-Fairy-Tales products contain essential oils that repel lice and give you a fighting chance at keeping them out of your house.
+There are over-the-counter products you can get to deter the head lice from taking up residence on your child’s head.
+Fairy-Tales products contain essential oils that repel lice and give you a fighting chance at preventing an infestation.
 Their products include the following.

 Essential Oils For Lice Prevention